maarten-pennings/6502/README.md

 All input pins (I made them yellow) need to be connected.
 All signal pins (RDY, IRQ, NMI, RES, SO) are low-active, so I hooked them via a pullup to VCC.
 My pull-ups are 2k2Ω.
-The φ0 is the clock-input, we hook it to the osccilator (see below).
+The φ0 is the clock-input, we hook it to the oscillator (see below).
 The RES not only has a pull-up, it is also hooked to the reset circuit (see below).

-A special category of input pins are de data pins.
+A special category of input pins are the data pins.
 I have wired them 1110 1010 or EA, which is the opcode for NOP.
 This means that the 6502 will always read NOP and will thus free run (spin around).
 See also [James Calvert](http://mysite.du.edu/~jcalvert/tech/6504.htm).

-There is one subtlety: also the reset vector reads as EAEA.
+There is one subtlety: also the reset vector (hardwired to FFFC and FFFD) will be read as EAEA.
 But once the 6502 jumps to that address, it reads NOPs.

 The NC pins and address pins are not connected.

 ![Board with 6502 and oscillator](6502-osc-board.jpg)

-#### Clock - oscillator - hook up a clock circuit
+#### Clock - oscillator - clock circuit
-As a clock circuit, we have a canned oscillator, and [MCO-1510A](http://mklec.com/pdf/MCO-1510A.pdf).
+As a clock circuit, we have a canned oscillator, an [MCO-1510A](http://mklec.com/pdf/MCO-1510A.pdf).
 Pin 1 is NC (not connected).
 Pin 7 (yes, not 2) is grounded.
-Pin 8 is the OUTPUT; the clock towards the 6502
+Pin 8 is the OUTPUT; the clock towards the 6502.
 Pin 14 is VCC.

 Once VCC and GND are connected, you can put a scope on OUTPUT.